Tatoune1/PySideExample/README.md

 # PySideExample
 Creating an app from scratch can be really depressing, especially if you’re as lazy as I am.
 So, in order to make my life (and yours) more enjoyable when building stuff, I’ve made templates for basic uses of the PySide6 library.
 These include buttons, labels, and lots of other elements with simple examples.
 The repo is divided into two sections:
-* Templates with Qt elements and explanations on how to use them
+* Qt elements and explanations on how to use them
 * Examples showing how those Qt elements are used in code

 ## Features

-* Basic Qt elemtns such as label, buttons, image and so on
+* Basic Qt elemnts such as label, buttons, image and so on
 * basic example of these elemtents in use
 * basics procedures that can be used with these elements (When something is clik, hover, ...)